Core Service

 What This Service Provides

-This service is designed for immigration and federal practitioners who suspect that interpretation problems contributed to an adverse outcome, but need a precise, documented record of what went wrong and why it matters legally.
+This service is designed for immigration and federal practitioners working with Russian-speaking clients who suspect that interpreter error contributed to an adverse outcome, but need a precise, documented record of what went wrong and why it matters legally.

 Typical findings: